sharetribe/flex-docs/src/docs/the-new-sharetribe/static-content-modify-the-landing-page/index.md

 ### 5. SEO & Social

+At the top of the page editor, there's a tab "SEO & Social".
+It allows you to set titles and descriptions for your page for search engines and social media sites.

-Set the following text:
+Add the following content:

-Page title: Saunatime - Book saunas everywhere Page description: The largest online community for to find and rent a sauna.
-Page title for social media: Book saunas everywhere Page description for social media:
+- Page title: Saunatime - Book saunas everywhere Page description: The largest online community for to find and rent a sauna.
+- Page title for social media: Book saunas everywhere
-The largest online community for to find and rent a sauna.
-Social media
+- Page description for social media: The largest online community for to find and rent a sauna.
-image: Add the following image
+- Social media image: Add the following image

 ![Book saunas everywhere](./seoandsocial.png)